jiegec/blog-source/content/software/linux-regression-vivado-en.md

 $ hw_server -L- -l alloc,eventcore,waitpid,events,protocol,context,children,discovery,asyncreq,proxy,tcflog,elf,stack,plugin,shutdown,disasm,jtag2,jtag,pcie,slave,dpc
 ```

 Here `-L-` means to output the log to stderr, and the following `-l` string of parameters are various log switches.
-It is ran both kernels, and the difference is found by comparing the logs:
+It is ran on both kernels, and the difference is found by comparing the logs:

 ```shell
 Success (6.2.12):